-Jabsco Manual Head Figure 5-15
+Manual Marine Head Figure 5-15

-VacuFlush head-The VacuFlush system is active when the 12VDC system is energized and the HEAD PUMP breaker is turned ON.
-The head pump creates vacuum in the system, and when the toilet is flushed the stored vacuum clears the bowl of waste.
-The vacuum pump will run for a few minutes after flushing to restore vacuum in the system and then automatically shut off upon reaching the set vacuum level.
+VacuFlush Head-The VacuFlush system is active when the 12VDC system is energized and the HEAD PUMP breaker is turned ON.
+The head pump creates vacuum in the system.
+When the toilet is flushed, the stored vacuum clears the bowl of waste.
+The vacuum pump will run for a few minutes after flushing to restore vacuum in the system.
+The pump will then automatically shut off upon reaching the set vacuum level.

-The water pump breaker on the 12VDC panel must be turned ON (not necessary if boat is connected to dockside water supply).
+The WATER PUMP breaker on the 12VDC panel must be turned ON (not necessary if the boat is connected to a dockside water supply).
 This provides the water needed for flushing.

-Monitor your waste tank level indicator to know when your tank has reached its full level and it's time to have it pumped out.
+Monitor your waste tank level indicator to know when your tank has reached its full capacity.
+Never attempt to overfill the waste tank.

-Please note: Your head system is equipped with a safety mechanism that shuts down the head pump, not allowing the toilet to flush, when the waste tank full level light has illuminated.
-This safety measure prevents the waste holding tank from being overfilled.
+Please note: Your head system is equipped with a safety mechanism that shuts down the head pump, not allowing the toilet to flush when the tank FULL level light is illuminated.
+This safety measure prevents overfilling the waste holding tank.

-After pumping out your waste holding tank, recharge the holding tank with the approved waste treatment chemical as prescribed in the Sealand Operation Manual found in your boat's systems information binder.
+After emptying the waste holding tank, recharge the holding tank with the approved waste treatment chemical as detailed in the head unit owner's manual found in your Formula Owner's Information Binder.

-Macerator-The optional macerator system allows the discharging of wastewater directly overboard through a seacock/underwater through-hull fitting.
-Before operating the macerator make sure the macerator seacock is open.
-Activate the macerator by depressing and holding the macerator switch located in the head compartment until the tank has reached the empty level.
+Macerator Discharge Pump-The optional macerator system allows the discharging of waste water directly overboard through a thru-hull located in the engine bilge.
+The macerator system is active when the 12VDC system is energized and the WASTE TREATMENT breaker is turned ON.
+The macerator seacock must be open in order to discharge waste.
+Activate the macerator by pressing and holding the macerator switch located in the head compartment until the tank has reached the empty level.